 Chris is a PhD student in biostatistics where he works with Alan Hubbard, and is an independent data science consultant.
-He is also a D-Lab instructor and consultant, a biomedical big data fellow, and an Open Insulin researcher.
+He is also a D-Lab instructor and consultant, and an NIH biomedical big data trainee.

 His methodological interests encompass targeted machine learning, randomized trials, causal inference, deep learning, text analysis, signal processing, and computer vision.
 His applications are primarily in precision medicine, public health, genomics, and election campaigns.
 His software projects include the SuperLearner ensemble learning system and varImpact for variable importance estimation; he leverages high performance computing on Savio and XSEDE clusters to accelerate his work.